HL7/davinci-ecdx/input/pagecontent/sending-attachments.md

 ### Examples

-In the following examples, a Provider creates a claim and sends supporting CCDA documents as *unsolicited attachments* using the FHIR operation, [`$submit-attachment`].
+In the following examples, a Provider creates a claim and sends *unsolicited attachments* using the FHIR operation, [`$submit-attachment`].
 For *solicited attachments* examples, see the [Requesting Attachments] page.

 `POST [base]/$submit-attachment`